Excellent firms don’t believe in excellence—only in constant improvement and constant change.

 Agile or not, it’s impossible to build significant world-class systems without some degree of intentional architecture.
-However, the Big Up-Front Design (BUFD) practices of waterfall development are no longer relevant.
+However, the Big Design Up-front (BDUF) practices of waterfall development are no longer relevant.

 That’s why it’s effective to create an Agile Architecture CoP.
 This allows System and Enterprise Architects to come together to define and learn the leaner and more incremental approaches to establishing and evolving solution architecture, and to advancing their Agile architectural skills and craft.
 Topics addressed may include:

-- Review and adopt SAFe’s Seven Principles of Agile Architecture
+- Review and adopt the SAFe Seven Principles of Agile Architecture

 - Establish the decision-making framework and policies for architectural governance and capacity allocation